Kaung-Kyaw/Image-and-Data-Processing/README.md

 ![image](https://github.com/user-attachments/assets/024fd36d-ce0c-4f6a-a1e0-53a3cb5b4023)

 Both images were able to recover previously hidden features of the original image.
-However, the non-linear image now shows a Bust Stop structure next to the sign  on the left!
+However, the non-linear image now shows a bus stop structure next to the sign  on the left!
 This simple example really inspired my interest in infomration recovery and data!

 ## Colour Thresholding for Image Segementation